Gatik: Technology

-Gatik focuses on medium-distance deliveries, known as the middle mile, using Level 4 autonomous trucks to transport groceries and other goods between distribution centers, micro-fulfillment centers and retail locations.
+Gatik focuses on medium-distance deliveries, commonly referred to as the "middle mile", using Level 4 autonomous trucks to transport groceries and other goods between distribution centers, micro-fulfillment centers and retail locations.
 Gatik's Level 4 autonomous trucks operate without a safety driver on repeated routes.

 The company began making its first deliveries using Ford Transit vans integrated with Gatik's autonomous technology.
 Gatik introduced an electric version of its Ford Transit delivery truck in February 2021, which was developed together with electric vehicle manufacturer VIA Motors.

 In April 2021, Gatik partnered with Isuzu to develop an autonomous medium-duty truck.
 Gatik integrated its autonomous trucking technology into the Isuzu N-Series truck.

 Starting in 2022, Cummins has also worked with Gatik to integrate the company's autonomous vehicle technology into Cummins' powertrain software, enabling the use of drive by wire in autonomous vehicles.
 The companies installed the technology into Isuzu FTR box trucks.

 In 2024, Gatik's trucks started to use data-collecting tires from Goodyear.

+In July 2025, technology from NVIDIA was integrated into Gatik's next-generation simulation platform, enabling higher-fidelity environment simulations for autonomous truck validation and development at lower cost.